Skip to content

 Arcjet is designed to fail open so that a service issue or misconfiguration does not block all requests.
 The SDK will also time out and fail open after 1000ms when NODE_ENV or ARCJET_ENV is development and 500ms otherwise.
 However, in most cases, the response time will be less than 20-30ms.

-If there is an error condition, Arcjet will return an ERROR type and you can check the reason property for more information, like accessing decision.reason.message.
+If there is an error condition when processing the rule, Arcjet will return an ERROR result for that rule and you can check the message property on the rule’s error result for more information.

 Filtering categories